SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 :::caution Deleting a dependency

-Deleting a dependency deletes it within the whole project, and all inheriting pipelines.
-If you're not confident about the functionality of the other pipelines, it's usually better to disable a dependency, instead of deleting it.
+Deleting a dependency deletes it within the whole project, and all inheriting Pipelines.
+If you're not confident about the functionality of the other Pipelines, it's usually better to disable a dependency, instead of deleting it.

 :::